Thomas & Friends series 2: Filming

 Early in production, a third episode based on The Twin Engines was due to be filmed, based largely on the story "The Missing Coach".
 This was originally to be the episode Donald and Douglas the Scottish twins were introduced in.
 It was thought that the model crew had gone as far as filming scenes on the Tidmouth Station set with Thomas arriving at the station, before Britt Allcroft decided the episode had too little action and its storyline would be too difficult to understand by younger viewers.
-Subsequently, the episode was cancelled and the story's exposition was instead included in the episode adaptation of the story “Break Van”, which would instead serve as the twin engines’ introductory episode.
+Subsequently, the episode was cancelled and the story's exposition was instead included in the episode adaptation of the story "Break Van", which would instead serve as the twin engines' introductory episode.

-In August 2020, there was a leak on Twitter that showed that the crew had filmed virtually the whole episode, including and up to the scene where Donald and Douglas swap tenders to impersonate each other (the scene that made Allcroft deem the story too confusing to air on TV), and the audio is the only thing missing.
-Several promotional stills from the filming of "The Missing Coach" have surfaced in various Thomas publications over the years, while the series’ original director David Mitton was believed to be in possession of the original film footage.

 This season began production in September 1985 and completed filming in June 1986.